 The second way to determine the value of your investment is to have it professionally inspected.
-A real estate agent or surveyor, can go to your property and give you their best estimate.
+You could also ask a real estate agent or surveyor to visit the property in order to provide you with an accurate appraisal of your property in Berlin.
 These individuals are available through several different organizations including the Chamber of Architects or DEKRA.
 If you decide to work with a real estate professional, then they may help with this service.

 Get the Property Ready for Sale

 Since Berlin is a seller's market, you can often sell your property without making any renovations or fixing any problems.
 Doing minor repairs and sprucing up your prop-erty often helps to get more money for your property.

 You need several documents to sell your Berlin property.
 You will need:

 - Layout plan- Called the Grundriss, this document shows the exact measurements of your property.

 - Certified Abstract From the Land Register- Called the Grundbuchauszug, this is the official property deed from the city.

 - Declaration of Division- Called the Teilungserklärung, this document shows the lo-cation of the property in relation to adjoining properties.

 There are also many other documents that may be beneficial.
 Most of these docu-ments pertain to flat owners who are ready to sell their Berlin property.
 In general, you will need any official documents produced by your flat's owners in addition to the minutes of the last three owner meetings.